eecs482/general-reference/environments/tmux/tmux-pair-programming.md

 # Tmux Remote Pair Programming
 This guide aims to get you familiar with using `tmux`, a "terminal multiplexor" to pair program with others remotely.
-It is especially useful if your group prefers terminal-bassed text editors like `(n)vim`, `emacs` or `nano`.
+It is especially useful if your group prefers terminal-based text editors like `(n)vim`, `emacs` or `nano`.
 It is also useful to share access to multiple terminals.

 ## Using `tmux` in CAEN
 Since CAEN is the only officially supported environment and remote access to a CAEN terminal is relatively straightforward, this guide will focus on pair programming on CAEN.
 Many of the steps are the same for local use as well, but you will have to enable SSH access to your computer, which usually involves setting up Port Forwarding on your router.